Lightning-AI/litdata/README.md

     # [0, 2, 4, 6, 8, 10, ..., 992, 994, 996, 998]
 ```

-You can even use try/expect if some data are malformed and won't load properly.
+You can even use try/expect.

 ```python
 from litdata import optimize, StreamingDataset